 LST distributed imaging (observing strategy):

 In LBA, we have observed using 1 hour scans, spread over 3 non-continuous LST ranges.
 The LST offset window can be used to specify this.
 For each observation, the LST offset windows should be specified in the proposal.
-An LST offset window is specified as [start time, stop time] relative to transit.
+An LST offset window is specified as [start time, stop time] relative to a reference pointing (provided in the comments of the target list table in the proposal).
 Please allow for some flexibility when specifying the window, e.g., [-4 hr,-2.5hr] for a 1 hour observation.

 Simultaneous beamformed + imaging observations